peteroupc/html3dutil/tutorials/filters.md

 shaders very fast because fragment shaders can process each pixel in parallel, without affecting the other pixels, and GPUs are often much better designed for parallel processing than CPUs.

+For graphics filters to work, the 3D scene must be rendered to an off-screen buffer called a _frame buffer_.
+The frame buffer acts like a 3D texture which will be rendered back to the screen with the help of the graphics filter's shader program.

 ## Writing Graphics Filters

 In the HTML 3D Library, use the `makeEffect` method of the ShaderProgram class to create